Invitation to Ponder

-Do any kind of search on leadership—Google, a bookstore, etc.—you’ll find an enormous smorgasbord of material to gorge yourself on.
+Do any kind of search on leadership and you’ll find an enormous smorgasbord of material to gorge appetite.
 Some of it will digest well, while others will set off an acid reflux reaction.

 One perspective that is rarely posted is “leadership as learning and listening.”